Description

 Predictable Resource Location

 Predictable Resource Location is an attack technique used to uncover hidden web site content and functionality.
-By making educated guesses, the attack is a brute force search looking for content that is not intended for public viewing.
-Temporary files, backup files, configuration files, and sample files are all examples of potentially leftover files.
-These brute force searches are easy because hidden files will often have common naming convention and reside in standard locations.
-These files may disclose sensitive information about web application internals, database information, passwords, machine names, file paths to other sensitive areas, or possibly contain vulnerabilities.
-Disclosure of this information is valuable to an attacker.
+By making educated guesses via brute forcing an attacker can guess file and directory names not intended for public viewing.
+Brute forcing filenames is easy because files/paths often have common naming convention and reside in standard locations.
+These can include temporary files, backup files, logs, administrative site sections, configuration files, demo applications, and sample files.
+These files may disclose sensitive information about the website, web application internals, database information, passwords, machine names, file paths to other sensitive areas, etc...

 Example